Aliases for TRPV4 Gene

 GeneCards Summary for TRPV4 Gene

 TRPV4 (Transient Receptor Potential Cation Channel Subfamily V Member 4) is a Protein Coding gene.
-Diseases associated with TRPV4 include Metatropic Dysplasia and Hereditary Motor And Sensory Neuropathy, Type Iic.
-Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Ion channel transport.
+Diseases associated with TRPV4 include Metatropic Dysplasia and Spondylometaphyseal Dysplasia, Kozlowski Type.
+Among its related pathways are TRP channels and Fluid shear stress and atherosclerosis.
 GO annotations related to this gene include protein kinase binding and microtubule binding.
 An important paralog of this gene is TRPV1.

 UniProtKB/Swiss-Prot for TRPV4 Gene